MahdiFarnaghi/intelli_geo/docs/tutorials.md

 ### Processing with a single data layer

+In this section, you will generate scripts to process a single data layer.

 **No.:** 6

 **Prompt:** Create a script to calculate the number of data points for each bat in the layer in the workspace "bats_data."